Step 8 - Creating the Interior Walls

 Next, draw the walls for the Kitchen Closet.

 Either use the grid and the ruler as points of reference or draw temporary reference lines to get the proper offset.

-Next, draw the wall to the right of the refridgerator.
+Draw the wall to the right of the refrigerator.

 Use the Rectangle Tool to draw the outline of the front closet and the half bath.
 (Note, by looking at the dimensions above, we can figure out that this rectangle should be 4ft x 9 ft)

 Next, draw the two 6 in walls between the foyer and the living room.

 Lastly, create the wall between the front closet and the half bath.